rvo-cs/plscope-utils/database/README.md

 **_Experimental_**

 This view reports the [where-lineage](http://ilpubs.stanford.edu:8090/918/1/lin_final.pdf) of insert statements.
-It is based on the view ```plscope_identifiers``` and the PL/SQL package ```lineage_util```.
-Behind the scenes insert statements are processed using the undocumented PL/SQL package procedure ```sys.utl_xml.parsequery```.
+It is based on the ```plscope_identifiers``` view, and the PL/SQL ```lineage_util``` package.
+Behind the scenes insert statements are processed using the ```parsequery``` procedure in the undocumented ```sys.utl_xml``` PL/SQL package.
 This procedures supports select statements quite well including Oracle 12.2 grammar enhancements.
-However, it does not support PL/SQL at all, not even as part of the with_clause.
+However, it does not support PL/SQL at all, not even as part of the WITH clause.
 Hence, not all select statements produce a parse-tree.
 Furthermore other statements such as insert, update, delete and merge produce incomplete parse-trees, which is somehow expected for a procedure called ```ParseQuery```.
 However, they are still useful to e.g. identify the target tables of an insert statement.

 Even if this view produces quite good results on wide range of `INSERT ...
 SELECT` statements, it is considered experimental.
 To produce reliable, more complete results a PL/SQL and SQL parser is required.